 Sydney

 Sydney -Harbor BridgeThe oldest Australian city, Sydney is Australia’s capital in everything but the name.
-The Sydney Opera House and Harbor Bridge are two of the landmarks recognized by everyone in the world.
+The Sydney Opera House and Harbour Bridge are two of the landmarks recognized by everyone in the world.
 The vibrant nightlife, excellent restaurants, great shopping and incredible sightseeing make Sydney one of the most popular travel destinations in the world.

 Location